wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 WPILib Installation Guide
 =========================

 This guide is intended for Java and C++ teams.
 LabVIEW teams can skip to :doc:`labview-setup`.
-Python teams can skip to :doc:`python-setup`.Additionally, the below tutorial shows Windows 10, but the steps are identical for all operating systems.
+Python teams can skip to :doc:`python-setup`.
+Additionally, the below tutorial shows Windows 10, but the steps are identical for all operating systems.
 Notes differentiating operating systems will be shown.

 Prerequisites
 -------------